T145/black-mirror/CONTRIBUTING.md

 ## Adding Adblock Lists

-Reference [this page](https://github.com/gorhill/uBlock/wiki/Static-filter-syntax#static-network-filtering) for uBlock on how domains are filtered.
-Be sure the defined rule is able to extract the domains from similar entries.
+Reference [this page](https://github.com/gorhill/uBlock/wiki/Static-filter-syntax#static-network-filtering) about domain filtering syntax with uBlock.
+Most principles should carry over to AdGuard and other syntaxes, but don't be afraid to ask.

 # Blocking or allowing specific hosts